By Sajimon George BAMS, AAA, ATMS

 Vasthi or Medicated enema:

 This procedure is useful in cleaning the urinary tract.
-It is most effective in Ayurvedic treatment bringing cleansing of subtle channels or srothas spread all over the body.
+It is most effective in Ayurvedic treatment for UTI infection bringing cleansing of subtle channels or srothas spread all over the body.
 This is very effective in aggravated Vatha through removal of blockage in pathways of vatha humor thus enable us to calm Vatha aggravation.
 This include anal administration of medicated oil alone called Anuvasana Vasthi followed by Nirooha Vasthi where medicated oil, suitable herbal decoction, rock salt, honey and paste of herbal powder are mixed together and administered together.
 These procedures help in maintaining normal PH,muscle tone and neurological control of urinary bladder thus useful in chronic and recurring UTIs.

 This is different from common vasthi in the way of administration, quantity and in ingredients.